tjparnell/biotoolbox/docs/FAQ.md

 	CSV files appear perfectly benign, but are in fact a can of worms: mandatory or optional quoting, empty or undefined values, spaces, character escaping, text encoding, and so on.
 This mostly affects reading files.
 Most (all?) bioinformatic text formats are tab-delimited, so CSV support is intentionally absent.
+With that said, if you provide an output file name with a `.csv` extension, it will write a (crude) CSV file.
+There are (currently) no attempts at quoting or escaping characters, so if your content contains commas you can expect errors.
+Your best bet is to write a TSV file.

+- How do I get a plain table without all that metadata junk in TXT files?

+	BioToolBox applications write tab-delimited text files with a header row.
+	Additional metadata and comments may be written at the beginning of the file, prefixed with `#` symbol.
+This is a (mostly) universal comment symbol indicating that the line can safely be ignored.
+But sometimes you just want a plain table to import into a spreadsheet program, for example.
+Provide an output file name with a `.tsv` extension and it will write a plain TSV file sans metadata.

 - How do I get my UCSC gene table (refFlat, knownGene, genePred, etc) recognized?

 	UCSC doesn't have official file extensions, and their downloads page just have `.txt.gz` extensions.
 Furthermore, they don't have proper column headers.
 	Downloads from the table browser will stick a header line, prefixed with a `#` but no space between it and the first word.
 I have work arounds to detect those headers, but what about the files from the download page?

 	Programs that are designed to potentially interpret a gene table, such as [get_datasets](apps/get_datasets.md), will "taste" a file for potential UCSC